Music to Walk Home By Lyrics

 I guess I'm alright

-But they're all doing so well
+But they're all doing so well,

-What I wouldn't give
+What I would give

 To be under that spell